NimaGehr/Project_4/README.md

 # Select the two most correlated features (excluding Outcome itself)
 top2_features = correlations.index[1:3].tolist()  # [0] is 'Outcome'

-print("\n🔎 Correlation analysis – strongest predictors for Outcome:") for feature in top2_features:
+print("\n Correlation analysis – strongest predictors for Outcome:") for feature in top2_features:
     print(f"{feature}: {correlations[feature]:.3f}")

 # Result: Glucose and BMI have the highest correlation with the presence of diabetes.
 # Therefore, we use these two variables to visualize the decision boundary in 2D space.

-# 🔍 Visualizing SVM decision boundary (Glucose & BMI only)
+#  Visualizing SVM decision boundary (Glucose & BMI only)
 print("\n📈 SVM Decision Boundary (Glucose vs. BMI) is being plotted...")

 # Select two features